warren5236/thisprogrammingthing/public/wp-content/plugins/redirection/readme.txt

 Contributors: johnny5
 Donate link: http://urbangiraffe.com/about/
-Tags: post, admin, seo, pages, manage, 301, 404, redirect, permalink Requires at least: 3.0
+Tags: post, admin, seo, pages, manage, 301, 404, redirect, permalink Requires at least: 4.1
-Tested up to: 3.4
+Tested up to: 4.4
-Stable tag: 2.2.13
+Stable tag: 2.4.4

 Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.

 == Description ==

 Redirection is a WordPress plugin to manage 301 redirections, keep track of 404 errors, and generally tidy up any loose ends your site may have.
 This is particularly useful if you are migrating pages from an old website, or are changing the directory of your WordPress installation.

+And it's 100% free!

 New features include:

 * 404 error monitoring - captures a log of 404 errors and allows you to easily map these to 301 redirects
 * Custom 'pass-through' redirections allowing you to pass a URL through to another page, file, or website.
 * Full logs for all redirected URLs
 * All URLs can be redirected, not just ones that  don't exist
 * Redirection methods - redirect based upon login status, redirect to random pages, redirect based upon the referrer!

 Existing features include: